• Skip to main content

 What is Behavioral Pricing?

-Simply expressed, in traditional pricing theory, rational variables are thought to influence buyer behavior.
+Simply expressed, in a traditional pricing strategy, rational variables are thought to influence consumer behavior.
 Customers receive complete pricing information, and all customer choices are very obvious.
 The consumer chooses a value (the product) and expects that by making this purchase, his advantages from that good will be maximized.

-Customers don’t always react logically, and such cost-benefit models don’t account for that.
-They behave differently than the classical pricing theory’s assumptions; they assess a price based on a variety of criteria, such as the manufacturer’s reputation or their own money.
+Customers don’t always react logically, and such cost-benefit models often fail to account for this.
+They behave differently from the classical pricing theory’s assumptions; they assess a price based on a variety of criteria, such as the manufacturer’s reputation or their own money.
 They don’t act predictably either.
 They can pause their search for a product and resume it later.
 They have trouble remembering pricing and making precise comparisons.

-As a result, pricing decisions appear to be dependent on many factors.
-Pricing has many facets, and rational considerations are just one of them.
-In classical theory, behavioral research, emotional, and especially cognitive factors have just a minor impact.
-This research focuses on subjective aspects to better understand how customers decide on a product’s pricing.
+As a result, purchasing decisions appear to be dependent on many factors.
+Pricing analytics has many facets, and rational considerations are just one of them.
+In classical theory, consumer research, emotional, and especially cognitive factors have a minor impact.
+This research focuses on behavioral aspects to better understand how your target audience customers decide on a product’s pricing.

 It’s a sort of discrimination based on pricing.
 Price discrimination aims to increase profits by altering the prices that various consumers pay depending on information about the client.